 Modern hippy clothing hasn’t changed much regarding the ideas.
 The use of bold colours and flowing garments are still heavily in use.
 The clothing cuts have changed as fashion always moves on however, fashion does always make a point of circling back around even now and again.
 Hippy clothing is one of these fashions that tend to come back with a bang as people find themselves at more festivals falling into the spirit of being, if only for a small period, a little more free.
 In all honesty, although trends tend to dip out and then back in, we find hippy is not so much a trend but as a way of life.
 Once a hippy, always a hippy!
 I’m a massive fan of flares so have always made it a point to track down these elusive and iconic hippie pieces of must have clothing.

-One thing is for sure and that’s if you love the hippy clothing style, and find the fashion really suits your expression and way of life, then there are plenty of great clothing choices out their for the modern hippy.
+One thing is for sure and that’s if you love the hippy clothing style, and find the fashion really suits your expression and way of life, then there are plenty of great choices out their for the modern hippy.
 Whether you love embroidery tops or funky baggy trousers, tie dye and long flowing skirts you will find that there really is such a wide choice.
 There is something for everyone.
 So, even though the clothing may have changed since the glorious hippy days of the 1960’s, we still think hippy clothing has a lot to offer people who are searching for individual fun and funky looking clothing.
 If any of our clothing has inspired you to make your own clothing then please let us know as we would love to hear from people who make their own clothing.

 What does it mean to be a modern hippy?

-In a society that is hell bent on people conforming to be the same I think its great that so many still want to keep their individualism.
+In a society that is hell bent on people conforming to be the same, I think its great that so many still want to keep their individualism.
 You do not have to change who you are to wear hippy clothing.
-As more and more people realise what it means to be a modern hippy and think a little differently to what is considered the norm, the stigma is dropping and people realise that hippies are just normal people who don’t want to be like everyone else.
+Hippie clothing asks nothing from you!
+As more and more people realise what it means to be a modern hippy and think a little differently to what is considered the norm, the stigma is dropping.
+People realise that we are just normal people who don’t want to be like everyone else.

-Mystical Mayhem Clothing Making the world a brighter place, one piece of clothing at a time!
+Mystical Mayhem Hippy Clothing – “Making the world a brighter place, one piece of clothing at a time!”